RECAPEM

 Prophylactic antibiotic

-• Despite absence of specific standards, it appears reasonable to provide short-term antibiotic prophylaxis (first-generation cephalosporins during the first 24 hours) for tube thoracosotmy performed in the ED.
+• Despite the absence of specific standards, it appears reasonable to provide short-term antibiotic prophylaxis (first-generation cephalosporins during the first 24 hours) for tube thoracostomy performed in the ED.

 Complications of chest drain insertion 👉See appendix